-We are planning for the event to take place in September as planned, and have developed a risk assessment to meet the latest guidance in line with advice from government and public health officials.
-We are fortunate that the venue at Wimbleball Lake has a lot of available space and therefore social distancing requirements can be accommodated in our plans.
+To reassure you, we have experience and are planning (again) for a “Covid secure” event in 2021 if needed.
+In 2020 we were one of the few open water swimming events that took place!
+We developed a Covid-secure” risk assessment and event management plan to meet the latest guidance in line with advice from government and public health officials.
+Whilst we would love to hold a “normal” event in 2021, if restrictions are still in place, we are fortunate that the venue at Wimbleball Lake has a lot of available space and therefore social distancing requirements can be accommodated in our plans.

 At the moment, we are following SH2OUT guidance (a partnership between Swim England, Royal Life Saving Society UK, and British Triathlon – details here) and working closely with South West Lakes Trust at Wimbleball Lake, and our safety providers.
-At this stage the event is only likely to be a non-competitive “time-trial” format event, without a mass start.
+Until confirmed otherwise, the event is only likely to be a non-competitive “time-trial” format event, without a mass start, but with medals for fastest in each age and gender category (including for “skins”).

 How long is the swim?